RBI Guidelines for Full Fledged Money Changers

 - A declaration to the effect that no proceedings were initiated or pending with the Directorate of Revenue Intelligence (DRI) and Directorate of Enforcement against the proposed entity.
 Also, provide evidence that the Directors of the Company were never involved in any criminal activities.

-The process to start a Forex Business in India
+The Process to Start a Forex Business in India

 No Company can set a currency exchange business.
-A person must have Full Fledged Money Changer License under RBI provisions.
+A person must have a Full Fledged Money Changer License under RBI provisions.
 The steps are given below to acquire FFMC License:

 - File and submit a complete FFMC Application to the concerned Regional Office of RBI.